gabriel-bornea/monadyssey/packages/monadyssey-fetch/readme.md

 ### Overview

 **monadyssey-fetch** is an HTTP client module designed to provide a functional and composable interface for making HTTP requests.
 It leverages `IO` and other functional constructs from the **monadyssey** core to ensure predictable error handling, declarative workflows, and type safety when interacting with APIs.

 ### Documentation

 Explore the documentation for specific features:

-- [HttpClient](../../docs/monadyssey-fetch/http-client.md): Encapsulate HTTP requests as composable `IO` operations, manage side effects in a functional style, and handle errors consistently with the `HttpClient`.
+- [HttpClient](../../docs/monadyssey-fetch/http-client.md): Composable HTTP client with base URL, interceptors, cancellation, timeout, and native body type support.

 ### Installation